jdlph/Path4GMNS/README.md

 ## Quick Start

-v0.8.7a1 includes several important changes in user interface.
+v0.8.7a1 as a hot fix over v0.8.6 includes several important changes in user interface.
 We highly recommend that you go through the [tutorial](https://github.com/jdlph/Path4GMNS/tree/dev/tests/tutorial.ipynb) written in Jupyter notebook with step-by-step demonstration using the latest release, no matter you are one of the existing users or new to Path4GMNS.

 ## User Manual